bstarynk/old-melt-monitor/README.md

 A tasklet item has as its payload (conceptually) a call stack of frames.
 Each frame has a closure, a state, and local values, numbers and doubles.
-The closure has a routine, which gets executed when a worker steps into the tasklet.
+The closure has a function, which gets executed when a worker steps into the tasklet.
 It may (and often does) enqueue the running tasklet -or some other taskets (at the rear of the agenda queue.